nithril/nithril.github.io/_posts/2015-10-10-quicky-join-query-using-jooq-hibernate-jdbc.markdown

 | jOOQ IntoGroup               | 1186.168  ± 11.805  |
 | jOOQ hand made groupBy       | 3217.562  ± 31.897  |

+I'm not expecting such a difference between plain JDBC and the others (that's suspicious, a factor of 3 would have been acceptable).
-I'm not expecting such a difference between plain JDBC and jOOQ and especially when using jOOQ groupBy and mapper.
+I'm not even expecting such a difference between plain JDBC and jOOQ and especially when using jOOQ groupBy and mapper.

 My benchmark may be wrong, I miss THE fetch method to used, or the jOOQ code path is less straight than I expected as it seems to involve a bunch of objects allocation per row (Record, Pojo) and (in my case) the use of two mappers.

-Whatever, comments are welcome to improve this quicky.
+Whatever, comments/pull request are welcome to improve this quicky.